iauvi/aio-firebog-blocklists/README.md

 ## 🔴 The Lists 🔴

-Blocklists designed in the syntax of <a href="https://adguard-dns.io/kb/general/dns-filtering-syntax/#adblock-style-syntax" title="">adblock</a>, <a href="https://adguard-dns.io/kb/general/dns-filtering-syntax/#domains-only-syntax" title="">domain-only</a>, & <a href="https://adguard-dns.io/kb/general/dns-filtering-syntax/#etc-hosts-syntax" title="">hosts</a><br>meant to be used with
+Blocklists designed in the syntax of <a href="https://adguard-dns.io/kb/general/dns-filtering-syntax/#adblock-style-syntax" title="">adblock</a>, <a href="https://adguard-dns.io/kb/general/dns-filtering-syntax/#domains-only-syntax" title="">domain-only</a>, & <a href="https://adguard-dns.io/kb/general/dns-filtering-syntax/#etc-hosts-syntax" title="">hosts</a><br>that are meant to be used with
 - AdBlockers (uBlock Origin, Adguard, etc.)
 - DNS Applications (Pi-Hole, Adguard Home, etc.)
 - Hosts Files